 Now that you have your costs, it's time to add profit.
 This is the money you earn after all costs are paid.
 A common way to do this is to multiply your total cost by 2.
 This is called "keystone pricing".

-Wholesale Price = Total Costs x 2
+Retail Price = Total Costs x 2 (or more)

 Step 3: Research Your Market